West Garo Hills district: Demographics

 The district has a Christian majority (most being from Garo community), with having significant Hindu and Muslim population (most being from Bengali community).
 According to the 2011 census West Garo Hills district has a population of 643,291, roughly equal to the nation of Montenegro, or the US state of Vermont.
 This gives it a ranking of 514th in India (out of a total of 640).
 The district has a population density of 173 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 24.02%.
 West Garo Hills has a sex ratio of 979 females for every 1000 males, and a literacy rate of 68.38%.

 Tura has a mixed population of Garos or A'chiks (as they prefer to call themselves), Bengalis, Nepalis, Assamese, members of other ethnic groups such as the Hajong, Rabhas and Koches, Bodo and a fair sprinkling of South Indians in the Catholic Church, the teaching profession and the paramilitary forces.

 Languages

 Garo (or A'chik) is the most spoken language in the district.
 Other languages clubbed under Garo include A'Tong.
-Goalpariya, locally known as Deshi is the second largest language.
+Bengali is the second largest language.
 Hajong, Koch and Rabha are the next largest languages.
 Assamese is spoken by a small minority.
 The Muslim non-tribals along with the Rabhas, Koches and Hajongs of the plain belt mostly study Assamese as their MIL, whereas Hindu non-tribals study Bengali as their MIL.
 A small minority of Hindi speakers are in the district.